SJGowen/ITIL-4-Foundation/PracticeQuestions.md

 <details>Answer: c</details>
 <br>

 #### Q2.
-Which management practice protects the information needed by the organization to conduct its business?
+Which management practice protects the information needed by the organisation to conduct its business?
 - a) Relationship management
 - b) IT asset management
 - c) Information security management